remcoder/gcode-preview/README.md

    - unit tests
    - demos, especially in combination with frameworks like React, Svelte etc

+## Contributors
+Thank you @Zeng95 for providing a React & Typescript example

 ## Donate
 If you want to show gratitude you can always buy me beer/coffee/filament [via a Paypal donation](https://www.paypal.com/paypalme/my/profile ) ^_^